Joshkaki00/whiteboard-ide-websockets/README.md

 ## 📄 License

-MIT License - feel free to use this for your own interview practice!
+Apache License 2.0 - feel free to use this for your own interview practice!

 **Happy interviewing!** 🎉 Use this tool to practice coding interviews with friends, simulate real technical interview conditions, and improve your collaborative problem-solving skills.